 Supervisory measures aim to ensure that supervised banks take the necessary action at an early stage to address problems related to the prudential requirements set out by relevant Union law.

 For example, the ECB can require banks to:

-For a more detailed account of these points, please consult the Capital Requirements Directive (CRD IV).
+For a more detailed account of these points, please consult the Capital Requirements Directive (CRD).